PitPik/circularjs/README.md

 ## Benefits

-* No dependencies to other frameworks
+* No dependencies to other frameworks.
-* Other frameworks may co-exist (Angular, jQuery, ...)
+* Other frameworks may co-exist (AngularJS, jQuery, ...).
 * Uses VanillaJS; Usage of VanillaJS welcome.
-* Unopinionated
+* Unopinionated.
-* No querySelectors in $('..') or querySelectorAll etc. needed in code
+* No querySelectors like $('..') or querySelectorAll etc. needed in code.
-* No class names in JS code needed (decouples css and JS)
+* No class names in JS code needed to fins elements (decouples css and JS).
 * Constant sync between model, view and server.
-* Seperation of model and view code
+* Seperation of model, view and service code.
-* Automated event handling (in a memory friendly way)
+* Automated event handling (in a memory friendly way).
-* Automated view rendering when model changes
+* Automated view rendering when model changes (even with router).
-* Easy detroy for effective garbage collection
+* Easy detroy for effective garbage collection.
-* Fast and easy i18n possible
+* Fast and easy i18n possible.
-* Write little code for powerful solutions
+* Write little code for powerful solutions.
-* Great for mobile apps as it is tiny (~7.3KB) and very fast (~8x to AngularJS)
+* Great for mobile apps as it is tiny (~7.3KB) and very fast (~8x to AngularJS).
-* Exchangeable rendering engine
+* Exchangeable rendering engine.
-* Keep track of your logic as there is not much magic happening
+* Keep track of your logic as there is not much magic happening (no digest etc.).
-* pubsub for internal or custom events
+* pubsub for internal or custom events (also set up pubsub for localStorage etc.).

-## Coming up soon
+## Coming up soon (...)

-* auto-model-creation from server-side-rendered view
 * cr-event change: automatic model update on input change
 * cr-class: automatic class name update due to model change
+* auto-model-creation from server-side-rendered view

 ## APIs